A GPM-based algorithm for solving regularized Wasserstein barycenter problems in some spaces of probability measures: Introduction

-The case $\gamma>0$ has been studied in the recent paper \cite{BigotCazellesPapadakis2019} where the existence, uniqueness and stability of a minimizer, which is called the penalized barycenter, has been established.
-The regularization parameter $\gamma$ was proved to provide smooth barycenters especially when the input probability measures are irregular which is useful for data analysis \cite{BCP2018,Redko2019}.
-In addition, the penalized barycenter problem also resembles the discretization formulation of Wasserstein gradient flows for dissipative evolution equations \cite{JKO1998,AGS08,Carlier2017} and the fractional heat equation \cite{DuongJin2019} at a given time step where $\{\mu_i\}$ represent discretized solutions at the previous steps and $\gamma$ is proportional to the time-step parameter.
+The case $\gamma>0$ has been studied in the recent paper \cite{BigotCazellesPapadakis2019} where the existence, uniqueness and stability of a minimizer, which is called the regularized barycenter, has been established.
+In particular, this paper shows that if the regularizing function is a proper and lower semicontinuous function (for the Wasserstein distance) and is strictly convex on its domain, then there exists a unique regularized barycenter even in the case of discrete measures.
+In addition, the regularization parameter $\gamma$ was proved to provide smooth barycenters especially when the input probability measures are irregular which is useful for data analysis \cite{BCP2018,Redko2019}.
+In addition, the regularized barycenter problem also resembles the discretization formulation of Wasserstein gradient flows for dissipative evolution equations \cite{JKO1998,AGS08,Carlier2017} and the fractional heat equation \cite{DuongJin2019} at a given time step where $\{\mu_i\}$ represent discretized solutions at the previous steps and $\gamma$ is proportional to the time-step parameter.

 Gaussian measures play an important role in the study of Wasserstein barycenter problem since in this case an useful characterization of the barycenter exists \cite{Agueh2011,Bhatia2018} which gives rise to efficient computational algorithms such as the fixed point approach \cite{Alvarez2016} and the gradient projection method \cite{KumYun2018}.
-Our aim in this paper is to seek for a large class of probability measures so that the penalized barycenter can be explicitly characterized and computed similarly to the case of Gaussian measures.
-We will study the penalization problem \eqref{eq: penalization} for an important classes of probability measures, namely $\varphi$-exponential measures, where the entropy functional is the Tsallis entropy functional respectively.
-The class of $\varphi$-exponential measures significantly enlarges that of Gaussian measures and containing also $q$-Gaussian measures as special cases, cf. Section \ref{sec: intro varphi-exponential} below.
-To state our main results, we briefly recall the definition of $\varphi$-exponential measures; more detailed will be given in Section \ref{sec: preliminary}.
+Our aim in this paper is to seek for a large class of probability measures so that the regularized barycenter can be explicitly characterized and computed similarly to the case of Gaussian measures.
+It is worth mentioning that many papers in the literature study a related problem of entropic regularization of optimal transports where the Wasserstein distance is regularized by an entropic term.
+The problem of finding a closed form solution for such problems in the case of Gaussian distributions has increasingly attracted interest in the community of computational optimal transport and machine learning \cite{Janati2020,Mallasto2021}.
+The problem that we study in this paper is different from these papers since the entropy term is added outside of the Wasserstein distance.